Ryan Garcia

 Ryan Garcia (born August 8, 1998) is an American professional boxer.
-He held the World Boxing Council (WBC) interim lightweight title in 2021.
-Ryan Garcia is known for his exceptional left hook described as one of the best in the modern boxing era.
+He has held the World Boxing Council (WBC) welterweight title since 2026.
+He previously held the WBC interim lightweight title in 2021.

 Amateur career

 Garcia started boxing at the age of seven and dreamed of one day representing the United States in the 2016 Olympics.
 He became a 15-time national amateur champion and amassed an amateur record of 215 wins and 15 losses.
+His father Henry boxed professionally for a short time and trained his son to box.

 Professional career

 Early career

 Garcia turned professional at age 17 on June 9, 2016.
 In his first professional bout, he fought against Edgar Meza in Tijuana, winning the match by TKO.
 Garcia soon signed with Golden Boy Promotions in November 2016.
 Oscar De La Hoya announced Garcia would make his debut on December 17, 2016, on the Smith-Hopkins light-heavyweight main event at The Forum.
 Garcia won the fight by knockout in the second round.

 In October 2018, Garcia started training with Eddy Reynoso, who also trained Canelo Álvarez and Óscar Valdez at their gym in San Diego, California.
 In September 2019, Garcia extended his contract with a new five-year deal with Golden Boy Promotions.
 Specific details of the multi-year deal were not disclosed.